liveview-native/live_view_native/guides/introduction/welcome.md

 ## How does LiveView Native work?

-To understand the fundementals of LiveView Native, it is important to analyze LiveView Native and its relationship to Phoenix LiveView and LiveView Native's rendering packages.
+To understand the fundementals of LiveView Native, it is important to analyze LiveView Native and its relationship to Phoenix LiveView and LiveView Native's markup processors.

 ### Querying

 Unlike Phoenix LiveView, when a client makes a request to a LiveView Native route, the route expects additional query parameters to be provided to denote platform-specific information from the client.
-This information is what allows LiveView Native to delegate the request to the appropriate rendering package and codepath, and maintain support with Phoenix LiveView.
+This information is what allows LiveView Native to delegate the request to the appropriate markup processor, and maintain support with Phoenix LiveView.

 The query parameters are as follows.